-This data is a snapshot of the individual women surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+This data provides a snapshot of individual adults surveyed using the VI-SPDAT by participating Brisbane Zero Regional Members during the 2022-23 financial year.
+Out of the 752 individual women on the Know By-Name List, 109 consented to being surveyed.